top of page

 Learn how to:

-• Stop codependent behaviors patterns
+• Stop codependent behavior patterns

 • Communicate effectively